-Group Com pany
+Gro Group

+2013

-2012 HK\$'000 2011 HK\$'000 2012 HK\$'000 2011 HK\$'000
+HK\$'000 HK\$'000

-Gross amount 231 - - -
+Gross amount 231

-Less: Allowance for impairment (231) - - -
+Less: Allowance for impairment (231)

 -

-Beginning of financial year - - -
+Beginning of financial year

-Allowance utilised (231) - - -
+Allowance utilised (231)

-End of financial year - -
+End of financial year

 (c) Liquidity risk

 Liquidity risk is the risk that the Group or the Company will encounter difficulty in meeting financial obligations due to shortage of fund.
 The Group's and the Company's exposure to liquidity risk arises primarily from mismatches of the maturities of financial assets and liabilities.
 The Group relies on its internal working capital to fund most of its operating and investing activities.
 The liquidity risk of the Group is minimal as it maintains sufficient liquid funds to meet their normal operating activities without using bank or other borrowings.